blockchainofthings/CatenisAPIClientJS/README.md

 });
 ```

-> **Note**: the fields of the *options* parameter of the *listMessages* method are slightly different than the ones
+> **Note**: the parameters taken by the *listMessages* method do not exactly match the parameters taken by the List
->taken by the List Messages Catenis API method.
-In particular, fields `fromDeviceIds` and `fromDeviceProdUniqueIds`,
+ Messages Catenis API method.
+Most of the parameters, with the exception of the last two (`limit` and `skip`), are
+ mapped to fields of the first parameter (`selector`) of the *listMessages* method with a few singularities: parameters
->and fields `toDeviceIds` and `toDeviceProdUniqueIds` are replaced by fields `fromDevices` and `toDevices`,
+ `fromDeviceIds` and `fromDeviceProdUniqueIds` and parameters `toDeviceIds` and `toDeviceProdUniqueIds` are replaced with
->respectively.
-Those fields take an array of device ID objects, which is the same type of object taken by the first
+ fields `fromDevices` and `toDevices`, respectively.
+Those fields take an array of device ID objects, which is the same
->parameter (`targetDevice`) of the *sendMessage* method.
-Also, the date fields, `startDate` and `endDate`, accept not
+ type of object taken by the first parameter (`targetDevice`) of the *sendMessage* method.
+Also, the date fields,
->only strings containing ISO8601 formatted dates/times but also *Date* objects.
+ `startDate` and `endDate`, accept not only strings containing ISO8601 formatted dates/times but also *Date* objects.

 ### Issuing an amount of a new asset